cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 When checking emitted events, you need to skip over the attributes you are not checking.
 You can easily achieve that with [Go slices](https://go.dev/tour/moretypes/7).

-For instance, here `transferEvent.Attributes[6:]` discards the first 6 attributes:
+For instance, here `transferEvent.Attributes[6:]` discards the first six attributes:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/end_block_server_game_integration_test.go#L264-L270]
 transferEvent := events[6]